Farm to Pantry Program Delivers Local Organic Food to Low-Income Communities

 JDLF has been especially important for producer income and consumer convenience during the pandemic.
 Orders have tripled in recent months!
 Still, there are more possibilities for us to increase our positive impact.
 As much as I’ve enjoyed volunteering, and my family has enjoyed the delicious local vegetables and fruit, I couldn’t help but think about what was missing—or rather who was missing out: what about the folks in the area who don’t have the means to participate?

-Around the same time, after earning my Plant-Based Nutrition Certificate from the T. Colin Campbell Center for Nutrition Studies (CNS) and eCornell, I learned about the CNS Community Leads Service Initiative.
+Around the same time, after earning my Plant-Based Nutrition Certificate from the T. Colin Campbell Center for Nutrition Studies (CNS) and eCornell, I learned about the CNS Community Grant initiative.
 Another moment of serendipity!
 We applied for a grant to fund a Farm to Food Pantry program, which, with Erin’s spirit and drive, we were able to pilot in December 2020.
 JDLF customers generously donated about $1500, which paid local farmers for over 1300 pounds of fresh produce.
 The produce went to five different food pantries in the county, benefiting more than 100 local families.

 Everyone should have access to food that produces health instead of food that produces sickness.
 Individuals and families struggling to make ends meet should not have to settle for a cheap, sugar-filled, nutrient-deficient “fruit” cup over a fresh, nutrient-dense watermelon grown on their neighborhood farm.